wsv-accidis/tmeit-android/README.md

 på Kungliga Tekniska Högskolan, KTH._

 ## Status
-Version 1.3 has been published to Google Play.
-In addition to some fixes and general improvements, this version adds a full-screen gallery for viewing a member's images and the ability to list and view external events.
+Version 1.4 has been published to Google Play.
+This version adds the ability to sign up (and cancel sign-ups) for external events.

 ## Development plan
 This app is still under development but several features are functional and the app is intended